yflop/ERDiTestlab-ProcessEvents/README.md

 ## The specification

 This repository provides access to the ProcessEvents.xsd we are using and working on with a focus on mining interoperability.
 This repository is not the official repository for any other standards organisation.
-The PorcessEvents.xsd should be used with the MESA B2MML schema's for implementing ISA95 integration projects.
+The ProcessEvents.xsd should be used with the MESA B2MML schema's for implementing ISA95 integration projects.